 Explore the challenges, contradictions and joys of being a Christian in the 21st century with some of today's liveliest contemporary theologians, Christian thinkers and speakers.
 Online events are open to everyone, and all are welcome.

 Join Paula Gooder, Chancellor of St Paul’s Cathedral, in conversation with leading theologians and spiritual writers Timothy Radcliffe OP, Professor John Swinton and Bishop Sarah Mullally about how we can live life in all its abundance.
 More here.

 For our second read, Paula Hollingsworth invites us to join her in reading Plainsong by Kent Haruf, a moving story of relationships, growing up, grace, and unlikely, redemptive love, set in small town in America at the end of the 20th century.
 Watch Paula introduce the book and why she loved it here.

 Make a note of the date in your diary to meet Paula and all those of us reading it on Twitter on Wednesday 20 January, from 7.00-8.00pm, and register for free here so we know how many people to expect.

-Leading Christian writers have written specially-commissioned reflections and in September Andrew Graystone writes about Faith, Hope and Mischief – how tiny acts of everyday activism can change the world.
-Catch up with all the reflections via the menu on the left, and join our mailing list to receive new ones directly by clicking the link below.
+Leading Christian writers write specially-commissioned reflections with new featured writers each month.
+The Revd Dr Gillian Straine writes our reflections for the month of January.
+Catch up with previous reflections via the menu on the left, and join our mailing list to receive new ones directly by clicking the link below.